Kobna Holdbrook-Smith

-Kobna Kuttah Holdbrook-Smith is a Ghanaian-English actor.
+Kobna Kuttah Holdbrook-Smith is a Ghanaian born British actor.
 He has played roles in films, including Father Richard Emery in Ghost Stories (2017), Oliver in The Commuter, Templeton Frye in Mary Poppins Returns and Doctor Wren in Gwen (all 2018).
 He has portrayed Crispus Allen in the superhero film Justice League (2017), part of the DC Extended Universe.

 For his performance in Tina in the West End, he won the Laurence Olivier Award for Best Actor in a Musical.

 Early life and education

 Kobna Kuttah Holdbrook-Smith was born in Accra, Ghana.
 He grew up in Frimley, Surrey, England, where he lived with his parents, [Yoku] Henry Andrew Holdbrook-Smith and Tenu Holdbrook-Smith, and his brother, Kofi.
-He was initially afraid of taking up acting due to his family's disapproval, but by the age of 18, had decided that he wanting to become an actor.
+He was initially afraid of taking up acting due to his family's disapproval, but by the age of 18, had decided that he wanted to become an actor.
 He attended Guildford School of Acting to study acting, graduating in 2000.